RVVMD/CSPICE/README.md

 AC - tested before resent changes.
 DC - works fine, for now.
-Transient - worked fine before i started tweaking DC nonelinears, should work.
+Transient - also seems to work.